 Cyberbullying has been linked in studies to a variety of Gen Z’s mental health issues.
 According to studies, Gen Z who experience cyberbullying are more likely to experience depression, anxiety, suicidal ideation, and self-harm.
 According to a survey by the anti-bullying organization Ditch the Label, more than half of young people between the ages of 12 and 20 have experienced cyberbullying, with appearance serving as the main justification for the abuse.

 One way how social media shaped Gen Z is the by-product of cyberbullying.
-This has major repercussions, as indicated by the fact that over 40% of respondents said they had experienced anxiety or sadness as a result.
+This has major repercussions on mental well-being, as indicated by the fact that over 40% of respondents said they had experienced anxiety or sadness as a result.

 In order to defeat cyberbullying and its impacts, it is essential to give young people a safe and encouraging online space.
 This can be done by putting anti-bullying policies in place on social media sites, helping people who have been bullied, and educating kids about appropriate online conduct.
 Promoting positive body image and self-esteem is also essential rather than endorsing unrealistic beauty standards.